 The medicinal anesthetic and corticosteroid cocktail used in an injection into the facet joint provides double relief.

-If the medication is injected directly into the joint, the procedure is called facet intra-articular injection or simply injection into the facet joint.
+Facet joint injectionshave been shown to be effective in relieving facet joint pain in many patients.
+If the medication is injected directly into the joint, it is called a facet intra-articular injection or simply an injection into the facet joint.
 It is important to note that the pain relief provided by facet joint injections is usually not permanent and may require ongoing treatment depending on the results of the first injection.

 Facet joints are similar to other joints in the body and are equally susceptible to injury or wear and tear, such as arthritis, infections or impact trauma.
 Facet joint injections contain anti-inflammatory steroids and often also a local anesthetic.
 Using a fluoroscopy, the radiologist will insert a small needle into the corresponding facet spinal joint.In addition to providing diagnostic information, some patients (10 to 20%) will get long-term relief for 3 months.
 If the procedure provides significant relief while anesthesia or cortisone lasts, patients will be considered candidates for medial branch blockage and, possibly, radiofrequency neurotomy.